Black Destroyer: Plot summary

-A Coeurl, a large, intelligent, black cat-like animal, considers its near-future starvation as its food source of id-creatures has been hunted to extinction.
-Just as all seems lost, a spaceship lands near an abandoned Coeurl city and id-creatures pour out.
+A Coeurl, a large, intelligent, tentacled black cat-like animal, considers its near-future starvation as its food source of id-creatures has been hunted to extinction.
+Just as all seems lost, a spaceship lands near an abandoned Coeurl city and id-creatures pour out ("id" turns out to be its phosphorus-based nutrient).
 He quickly surmises they are a scientific expedition from another star, which excites him as he considers scientists to be unlikely to harm him.
 He approaches them as if simply curious.
 The human expedition is first concerned about the Coeurl's approach, but he shows himself to be intelligent and attempting to communicate via radio waves.
 Assuming an intelligent species would be as curious about them as they are about him, they show him their ship.
-The Coeurl begins to plan to kill all of the men onboard and then fly to wherever they came from so he will have unlimited id.
+The Coeurl begins to plan to kill all of the men onboard and then fly to wherever they came from so he will have "unlimited id".

 Tortured by his long starvation, the Coeurl kills a man that went off exploring and eats his id.
-Examining the body, the humans discover it has been drained of all its phosphorus, and conclude the Coeurl is the killer.
+Examining the body, the humans discover it has been drained of all its phosphorus (which the coeurl accomplishes through controlling vibration), and conclude the Coeurl is the killer.
 To test their theory, they bring the Coeurl a bowl of phosphorus, which he attacks with relish and almost kills the person who delivered it.
 They lock him up, but the Coeurl's ability to control "vibrations of every description" allows him to easily open the electric lock.
 He waits until they are sleeping and then kills several crew members before returning to the cage.
 This does not fool the men, and they begin planning ways to kill him.